jon-heard/obsidian-inline-scripts-library/notevars.sfile.md

 		[ "", "Variable __" + $2 + "__ not set.  __" + $1 + "__ is a folder." ]);
 }

-// Get the file's content
-const content = await app.vault.cachedRead(file);
+// Get the file's content.
+Early out if unavailable. const content = await app.vault.cachedRead(file);

-// If failed to load content,early out if (content === null || content === undefined)
+if (content === null || content === undefined)
 {
 	return expFormat(